 Given that we can find most of the label and data cells in this way, our next task is to infer the general structure pattern of the web site and of the individual tables embedded within pages of the web site.
 With respect to identified labels, we look below or to the right for value associations; we may also need to look above or to the left.
-In Figure 1, the values for Identification.Gene Model(s).Gene Model are below, and the values for Identification.Speices are to the right.
+In Figure 1, the values for Identification.Gene Model(s).Gene Model are below, and the values for Identification.Species are to the right.

 Although we look for commonalities to find labels and look for variations to find data values, we must be careful about being too strict.
 Sometimes there are additional or missing label-value pairs.
-The two nested tables beginning with Gene Model in Figures 1 and 3 do not share exactly the same structure.
+The two nested tables whose first column header is Gene Model in Figures 1 and 3 do not share exactly the same structure.
 The table in Figure 1 has five columns and three rows, while the table in Figure 3 has six columns and two rows.
-Although they are not exactly the same, we can still identify the structure pattern by comparing them.
+Although they have these differences, we can still identify the structure pattern by comparing them.
 The top rows in the two tables are very similar.
 Observe that the table in Figure 3 only has an additional Swissprot column inserted between the Protein and Amino Acids columns.
+It is still not difficult, however, to tell that the top rows are rows for labels.